AI Trail Analysis

 - Inform someone of your itinerary and expected return time

-- Know how to read a map and use a compass/GPS
+- Know how to use map and compass/GPS

 - Practice Leave No Trace principles